zanmato1984/broken-pipeline/README.md

 - Operators return `OpOutput::Blocked(resumer)`.
 - The task groups one or more resumers into a `TaskStatus::Blocked(awaiter)` using `TaskContext::awaiter_factory`.
+- Some non-scheduler event source calls `Resumer::Resume()` when the awaited condition is satisfied.
+This is often driven by an operator (for example, a backend task completing IO or emitting a batch that unblocks downstream).
-- The scheduler is responsible for calling `Resumer::Resume()` from an external event and rescheduling the blocked task instance.
+- The scheduler is responsible for observing resumed resumers and rescheduling the blocked task instance.

 Compatibility note:
 - `Resumer` and `Awaiter` are intentionally opaque to Broken Pipeline and can be implemented